Dorise Nielsen

-Dorise Winifred Nielsen (30 July 1902 – 9 December 1980) was a Canadian communist politician, feminist and teacher.
+Dorise Winifred Nielsen (30 July 1902 – 9 December 1980) was a communist politician, feminist and teacher.
+She was the first member of the Communist Party of Canada to be elected to the House of Commons of Canada, serving in the House of Commons from 1940 to 1945.
+Later she moved to the People's Republic of China, where she lived for the final 23 years of her life until her death in 1980.

 Biography

 Before politics

 Born in London, England, Doris Webber arrived in Canada and settled in Saskatchewan in 1927 to work as a teacher and married Peter Nielsen, a homesteader, the same year.
 Adding an 'e' to her given name on her marriage certificate, she became Dorise Nielsen.

 Political career

 She joined the Co-operative Commonwealth Federation (CCF) in 1934 and was a CCF campaign manager during the 1938 provincial election.
 By 1937, she joined the Communist Party of Canada but did not disclose her membership until 1943 remaining a member of the CCF until her riding association was dissolved because of its support of a popular front campaign with the Communists.

+She won a seat in the 1940 federal election representing the Saskatchewan riding of North Battleford on the "United Progressives" label.
+She beat the Liberal candidate in a two-way race.
+Canada banned the Communist Party in June 1940 due to the party's opposition to the war.